APJansen/QNMspectral/README.md

 A Mathematica package for the numerical computation of quasinormal modes.

+## Citation

+If one uses this code in any way in the preparation of a publication, please cite it as:

+@article{Jansen:2017oag,
+      author         = "Jansen, Aron",
+      title          = "{Overdamped modes in Schwarzschild-de Sitter and a Mathematica package for the numerical computation of quasinormal modes}",
+      journal        = "Eur.
+Phys.
+J. Plus",
+      volume         = "132",
+      year           = "2017",
+      number         = "12",
+      pages          = "546",
+      doi            = "10.1140/epjp/i2017-11825-9",
+      eprint         = "1709.09178",
+      archivePrefix  = "arXiv",
+      primaryClass   = "gr-qc",
+      SLACcitation   = "%%CITATION = ARXIV:1709.09178;%%"
+}

 ## Getting Started

 These few steps will allow you to use this package.